ECSTeam/cloudfoundry-top-plugin/docs/faq.md

 translate internal GUIDs into human readable names (e.g., app, space and org names).

 ## When I run top the interface looks terrible, nothing like the screenshots I've seen.
 Why?
-`top` uses several characters to draw borders and other indicators that can be problematic on some terminal emulators / font-types / character sets.
-If `top` is not displaying correctly try changing the font-type or character set within your terminal emulator.
-If this still does not work, try a different terminal emulator.
-For Windows users accessing Linux, using Putty to ssh into Linux OS seems to work well to display `top`.
+`top` uses special characters to draw borders and other indicators that can be problematic on some terminal emulators / font-types / character sets.
+The normal cause of this is using a non-UTF8 character set.
+For example, when using ISO-8859-1 character set the boarder will show as `âââââ` characters.
+If you are using Windows with Putty, change the character set in Putty `Configuration-->Window-->Translation-->Remote character set translation` and choose "UTF-8".
+Tested with Putty v0.66.

 ## Why do I sometimes get a big red window inside my session when running top?
 `top` maintains an internal log of messages.
 This log is accessible by pressing ctrl-shift-D.